 As a performer, my main goal in life is to shine.
 Well, that’s what I’m supposed to do.
 It is what we are all told or tell ourselves whenever we are about to enter the spotlights of the stage.
 Isn’t it?
 Be the brightest star.

-Other thoughts like to creep up on me causing me to doubt and question what I am about to do, question what I have worked on for weeks.
+Doubting thoughts like to creep up on me causing me to question what I am about to do, question what I have worked on for weeks.
 And even though I should know I am ready for my shining moment I don’t always feel ready.
 I question if I have rehearsed enough- did I spend enough time in the studio?
-The nerves build inside me throughout the day of the performance and I am sure I am not alone in experiencing pre-show anxieties.
+Nerves build inside me throughout the day of the performance and I am sure I am not alone in experiencing pre-show anxieties.
 It is these feelings that can dull our light on stage and prevent that bubbly feeling of dancing.

-As some of you may know, since last season I have been dealing with a foot injury which is frustratingly still giving me moments of pain, and there have still been times after performing when I have had to rip my shoe off to give my foot relief.
-Thankfully the pain subsides and I can slowly get it moving again but I have had to resort to taking some pain/anti-inflammatory tablets, which I hate to admit, to help get through some shows.
+As some of you may know, since last season I have been dealing with a foot injury which is frustratingly still giving me moments of pain, and there have still been times after performing when I have had to rip off my shoe to give my foot some relief.
+Thankfully the pain subsides and I can slowly get it moving again.
+Unfortunately, in some cases, I have had to resort to taking pain/anti-inflammatory tablets, which I hate to admit, to help get through shows.
 And even if I don’t experience too much discomfort I am constantly worried I will aggravate the foot and am therefore cautious, and who wants to be cautious when you are supposed to be dancing your heart out?
-So as you can imagine, I am often feeling nervous to be on stage because I am not able to concentrate on the dancing as the worry and pain become my main concern.
+So as you can imagine, I am often feeling nervous to be on stage, not able to concentrate on the dancing as the worry and pain become my main concern.

-And I just wanted to shine.
+I just wanted to shine.
 I wanted everyone to look at me because I once again felt like me.
-I wanted to dance.
-I felt free to dance and I was able to relax into it.
-My smile grew and grew while my heart filled with happiness.
+I felt free to move and I was able to relax into it.
+My smile grew and grew while my heart filled with pure joy.
 It was amazing.